METAL AIR WATER SYRINGE TIP

 As you can see, used metal air water syringe tips are full of baked on debris.
 What once was a smooth clean surface is now full of bioburden.

-The debris you see baked into this tip all stems from the sterilization process.
-The reflux effect sucks 1/4 in. of aerosolized blood, saliva, and debris from a patient back into the tip.
+The debris you observe baked into this tip all originates from the sterilization process.
+The reflux effect draws 1/4 inch of aerosolized blood, saliva, and debris from a patient back into the tip.
 The ultrasonic fluid then fills the micro-lumens of the metal air water syringe tip with contaminated bacteria.
-And finally, all that bacteria, blood, saliva, and tissue gets baked into the tip by the autoclave.
-The end result of this process can be seen in these photos.
+Finally, the autoclave bakes all that bacteria, blood, saliva, and tissue into the tip.
+You can see the end result of this process in these photos.

-The metal air water syringe tip we used for this comparison was only used for two months.
-Just think what it would look like after 6 months, a year, or 5 years.
-A dentist, orthodontist, and hygienist tend to use their tips till they are completely clogged with this bioburden.
-Does the used metal air water syringe tip look like the sterilization process is effective?
+The metal air water syringe tip we used for this comparison was in use for only two months.
+Consider what it would look like after 6 months, a year, or 5 years.
+Dentists, orthodontists, and hygienists tend to use their tips until they are completely clogged with this bioburden.
+Does the used metal air water syringe tip appear to demonstrate the effectiveness of the sterilization process?

-Would you want this tip used on you or your family?
-We didn’t think so.
+Would you prefer someone to use this tip on you or your family?
+We didn't think so.

 SCIENTIFIC STUDIES HAVE PROVEN